volesen/orm-db-benchmark/README.md

 - [Flask_SQLAlcehmy 2.3.2](http://flask-sqlalchemy.pocoo.org/) with [Flask 1.0.2](http://flask.pocoo.org/) and [Marshmallow 2.19.1](https://marshmallow.readthedocs.io/)
 - [Flask_Mongoengine 0.9.5](http://docs.mongoengine.org/projects/flask-mongoengine/) with [Flask 1.0.2](http://flask.pocoo.org/) and [Marshmallow 2.19.1](https://marshmallow.readthedocs.io/)

-For each ORM/ODM and DB pair (ORMs and MongoDB) the following things are benchmarked:
+For each compatible ORM/ODM and DB pair the following things are benchmarked:
 - Serialization of 10 objects by pagination<sup id="a1">[1](#f1)</sup>
 - Serialization of (10, 100, 1.000, 10.000 and 100.000) objects by `LIMIT` query

 The benchmark results can be replicated with the following
 ```bash
 $ docker-compose -d up
 $ pipenv shell